GitLab Duo: AI Assistants Integrated in Your Pipeline

-GitLab Duo is GitLab’s integrated-AI bet: assistance in code completion, chat, MR review, vulnerability explanations.
-Unlike Copilot + external tooling, everything lives inside GitLab.
-For organisations already on GitLab Premium/Ultimate, integration is trivial.
-But is it worth the cost vs Copilot + other tools?
+GitLab Duo is GitLab’s integrated AI bet: assistance in code completion, project-contextualised chat, merge request review, vulnerability explanation.
+Unlike Copilot plus external tooling, everything lives inside GitLab.
+For organisations already on GitLab Premium or Ultimate, integration is trivial.
+The practical question: is it worth the cost versus the alternative stack?

 Main features: